Unless you are not practically minded, attempting to install your own shutters can be a very tricky process.

 - Shutters need to be fitted either inside or outside of the recess.

-What is a window ‘recess’?
+What is the window ‘recess’?

 The recess is the space around the window.
 Often in UK properties, there is a windowsill, with the glass panes themselves matching up with the exterior wall line.